Home for a Rest: Background and writing

 Written by John Mann and Geoffrey Kelly in 1989 during one of the band's first tours of England, it was originally more of a poem than a full-fledged song.
 According to producer Danny Greenspoon, the band considered it still a work in progress, and had not brought it to the primary recording sessions for the album; rather, it was brought to Greenspoon's attention only as he was about to conclude work on the project and return home to Toronto.
 Recognizing the song's potential, he immediately worked with the band to resolve their uncertainties about its readiness, and finally recorded it as the last song of the sessions.

 While originally intended to be a throwaway tune, it wound up on the album Save This House at the insistence of producer Danny Greenspoon.

 Kelly in an interview with the Canadian Songwriters Hall of Fame:

 Content

 The song tells of a drinking spree in London:

 British geographical references such as Euston Station, Charing Cross Road and Yorkshire appear in the lyrics.
-The later choruses switch the length of time that the narrator has been gone from a week to a month, and in some live performances change from a month to a year.
+The later choruses switch the length of time that the narrator has been gone from a week to a month, and in some live performances changed from a month to a year.
 The song's musical arrangement incorporates the traditional reels "Castle Kelly", "Glass of Beer", and "Swallow's Tail".